-We are a separate legal entity from all our affiliated entities and maintain strict adherence to that legal separation, and therefore we generally are not liable for claims against our affiliated entities, including the Wesleyan Church.
+We are a separate legal entity from all our affiliated entities and maintain strict adherence to that legal separation, and therefore we generally are not liable for claims against our affiliated entities, including The Wesleyan Church.
 However, in the event of claims against our affiliates, the claimants might contend that we are also liable.
 If such a claim were made, we would vigorously defend against it.
-If such a claim were made and upheld, our financial condition could be negatively affected.
+If such a claim were made and upheld, depending upon the claim, our financial condition could be negatively affected.